 We overlook red flags, forgive betrayal, and push through the stress and loneliness like it’s just part of loving a man.

-We move cities to support him, lend him money we worked hard for, and put our own dreams on hold so he can chase his.
+Without a second thought, we move cities to support him, lend him money we worked hard for, and put our own dreams on hold so he can chase his.

 But more often than not?